Check out our top-rated best bathroom sealants, perfect for stopping leaks, preventing mould and sealing gaps

 Reasons to avoid

-One of the best bathroom sealants for quick drying results – once applied, the versatile Gorilla Glue Mould Resistant Sealant is water-ready within 30 minutes, the fastest water-ready dry time on this list.
+One of the best bathroom sealants for quick drying results.
+Once applied, the versatile Gorilla All Conditions Sealant is water-resistant in 30 minutes, the fastest water-ready dry time on this list.

 Tradesperson's choice